Personal Injury Trusts - Expert advice on how to set up a PI trust Skip to main content

 You must appoint at least one person (other than yourself) as a trustee.

 There is a 52-week grace period from when the initial payment is received by you during which your compensation cannot be included in financial assessments for means-tested benefits or contributions to care fees.
-By putting your compensation into a PI trust during this time, you can ensure that any compensation you receive will not be counted in a financial assessment by the DWP or local authority for benefits or care home fees.
+By putting your compensation into a Personal Injury Trust during this time, you can ensure that any compensation you receive will not be counted in a financial assessment by the DWP or local authority for benefits or care home fees.
 If you decide not to set up a PI trust and instead spend the money or give it away during this period, then it could result in your benefits being stopped or reduced, or you having to pay your care fees.
 You are required to declare your compensation to the DWP if you are on benefits.

 If you receive an award of more than £6,000, or if you receive a smaller award but you already have savings, then it can affect your benefit entitlement or your eligibility to have your care fees paid for.

-If you would like our assistance to set up a Personal Injury trust, please email Monika Volsing at @email or call 0113 320 5000.
+If you would like our assistance to set up a Personal Injury Trust, please email Monika Volsing at @email or call 0113 320 5000.

 NB: timescales and fees are subject to change – please ask for details.